 At night they burn the dry leaves around Mahua trees so that next morning the flowers can be picked up easily over the dark ash.
 And no flowers are lost amongst the leaves.
 At night we saw several fires lit around the trees creating a haunting scene in the pitch dark.

 Mahua tree is considered sacred by the tribals, as almost all parts of it are useful for the humans.
 The bark has medicinal value, seeds make a good fertilizer and oil can be used as fuel oil.
+A tree can give as much as 200 kgs of seeds in a year.

 Economy of Mahua Flower